Zilliqa/scilla/README.md

 Once the probject is built you can try the following things:

-* To evaluate a standalone closed expression:
+### Evaluating a standalone closed expression:

+From the project root, execute

 ```
 ./bin/eval-runner examples/eval/exp/let.scilla
 ```

+Instead of `let.scilla` you might want to try any idfferent file in `examples/eval/exp`.

-* To run a step-based simulation:
+### Running a step-based simulation

+From the project root, execute

 ```
 ./bin/scilla-runner crowdfunding n